Cricket outside England

 • The Calcutta Cricket Club was founded in 1792, but this was solely for English employees of the East India Company.
 The first Indians to form a club came from the Parsi community (descended from Persian Zoroastrians) who founded the Oriental Cricket Club in Bombay in 1848.

-Cricket however was occasionally played in Paris by the French upper classes.
-Indeed in 1787, The Times claimed that on the recommendation of the Duke of Dorset, the popularity of racing was now on the wane in France, as it was in England, and cricket taking its place, ‘making far better use of the turf’.
+Cricket, however, was occasionally played in Paris by the French upper classes.
+Indeed, in 1787, The Times claimed that on the recommendation of the Duke of Dorset, the popularity of racing was now on the wane in France, as it was in England, and cricket taking its place, ‘making far better use of the turf’.
 This apparent foothold that cricket had gained prompted the Duke of Dorset to arrange a goodwill tour in 1789.
-He gathered together a team of professionals led by William Yalden of Chertsey and these set off but only reached Dover but then abandoned the trip as the French Revolution was in progress.
-One of the less well known consequences of the French Revolution.
+He gathered together a team of professionals led by William Yalden of Chertsey, and these set off but only reached Dover but then abandoned the trip as the French Revolution was in progress.
+One of the less well-known consequences of the French Revolution.

 1793 – Engraving of Dartmouth College, USA – Josiah Dunham